essif-lab/framework/docs/essif-lab-functional-architecture.md

 It is expected that components other than the Holder and Issuer will (arise and) need access.
 One example could be a component that is capable of securely signing data on behalf of the owner.
 Another example could be a component that implements some kind of credential revocation functionality.

-Human Beings cannot directly access any Wallet component, not even the ones they own.
+Human beings cannot directly access any Wallet component, not even the ones they own.
 They need an electronic agent that is capable of authenticating them as (an agent of) the party that owns the Wallet component, and upon successful authentication provides a User Interface through which the Human Being can instruct this electronic agent to manage the Wallet’s contents.

 In order to make the Wallet component work, a Wallet Policy/Preferences object is created by, or on behalf of the owner, the contents of which remains to be specified.